I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

 Another major member of Libra is its leader, Klaus.
 He is a gorilla-man who is usually calm and sophisticated.
 However, he possesses incredible fighting skills and the ability to manifest all kinds of weapons and spells from his blood.
 Klaus is also proficient as Prosfair, a mind-bogglingly complex variation of chess which utilizes multiple boards and upgrading pieces.
 This proves that Klaus is a genius as well as a beast in combat.

 Another important character is a capricious girl who hangs around a hospital cemetery and takes an interest in Leo.
 She calls herself White.
 Referring to herself as a ghost, she enjoys hanging out with Leo and giving him moments of normalcy in their mad, mad world.
 White's brother, Black, also plays a big role.
 He is a humble boy who possesses psychic powers.
-He befriends Leo because of their mutual goal in looking after their sisters, but he seems to hold some dark secret.
-Both Black and White are surrounded in mystery, adding more questions to this already-puzzling world.
+He befriends Leo because of their mutual goal of looking after their sisters, but he seems to hold some dark secret.
+Both Black and White are surrounded by mystery, adding more questions to this already-puzzling world.

 There are just too many great characters to go over in detail within a mere review.
 I haven't even touched on Stephen and K.K. (a pair of vampire hunters who bicker like an old married couple), Femt (the King of Depravity himself, who seems content with causing chaos in this already chaotic city), Chain (an invisible werewolf who excels at reconnaissance and making Zapp's life miserable), Dog and Deldro (two men forced to share the same body, with comedic results), Aligula (the Queen of Monomania, who kidnapped Dog and Deldro and fused them together to make her ideal boyfriend), and so many others.
 My absolute favorite is Lucky Abrams.
 He is a dogged detective cursed with bad luck by a vampire, but because of his innate good luck, only those around him experience the misfortune intended for him.
 The cast is huge, and while you'll never be able to remember all their names, their appearances and personalities will certainly stick with you.

 As for the show itself, BBB is relentless with its fast-paced comedy and over-the-top action, making every episode an absolute blast to behold.
 However, this begins to encroach into the biggest flaw; what the hell is even happening right now?
-The action is stylish and bold, but we're never given any indication on what each character's limits are or how their powers even work.
+The action is stylish and bold, but we're never given any indication of what each character's limits are or how their powers even work.
 The story, when it emerges, seems to revolve around Femt and the mysterious King of Despair orchestrating a major disaster of some kind.
-But the moving parts in their plan are largely unexplained or vaguely-defined, so these more climactic moments don't hit home like they should.
+But the moving parts in their plan are largely unexplained or vaguely defined, so these more climactic moments don't hit home as they should.
 Mysterious elements are pointed out and questioned, but then never addressed again.
-Ominous concepts are introduced, but never elaborated on.
+Ominous concepts are introduced but never elaborated on.
 I guess you could say the story's incoherence and leaps in logic are part of the point; this is a world that isn't supposed to make sense.
 But it would've been nice for them to throw us a few bones here and there, just for the sake of narrative satisfaction.

 So that's the sticky position BBB finds itself in.
 It's a whole lot of fun until you begin to ask questions about what's going on.
 Like you had a great time at a party, only to wake up later and realize nothing you said or did at the party made any sense.
 But if you can get past that, you're in for a wild ride.
 In the end, this is the kind of series where the plot is secondary.
 The true purpose of a title like this is to just throw a bunch of entertaining characters and situations at the screen and let the fun unfold.
 That's exactly what we got.
 Yeah, I do kinda wish the plot was more solid like in Trigun or Gungrave, but for me to complain about having this much fun feels a bit disingenuous.
 As the philosopher of our age Yui Hirasawa once posited, "Fun things are fun."